adampielak/proxmox-ubuntu-fileserver/README.md

 # Proxmox Ubuntu CT File Server (NAS)
-The Ubuntu File Server is supported by a Proxmox ZFS Raid hosted on a Proxmox node (typhoon-01).
-Data is served by a Proxmox Ubuntu 18.04 CT (cyclone-01) installed with network protocols like NFS, samba and configured to manage all user accounts, file security and permissions and more.
+The Ubuntu File Server is supported by a Proxmox ZFS Raid hosted on a Proxmox node (`typhoon-01`).
+Data is served by a Proxmox Ubuntu 18.04 CT (`cyclone-01`) installed with network protocols like NFS, samba and configured to manage all user accounts, file security and permissions, Webmin for management and more.

+By default the new File Server (NAS) hostname is `cyclone-01`.

 The following is for creating a Proxmox Ubuntu CT File Server built on our primary Proxmox node typhoon-01.